loretoparisi/hf-experiments/src/audioseg/README.md

 ```
 pip install -r src/audioseg/requirements.txt
 ```
 NOTE.
-Please note that until a proper release of pyannote.audio 2.x is available on PyPI, install from the `develop` branch.
+Please note that until a proper release of `pyannote.audio` 2.x is available on PyPI, install from the `develop` branch of `pyannote-audio`: `https://github.com/pyannote/pyannote-audio/archive/develop.zip`